 Multi-sector Coalitions

 In FFYXX, [LHD] participated in [name of coalition].
-This coalition aims to [insert a description, mission, vision statement, etc].
+This coalition aims to [insert a description, mission, vision statement, etc.].
 The coalition included X members from X diverse sectors, demonstrating the ways [LHD] works together with other sectors to collectively impact the health and wellbeing of community members.
 The sectors represented were:

 Sector 1